 Google is the number one place where consumers leave reviews, according to ReviewTrackers.
 So, it’s a priority to focus on that channel.
-Real estate pros who manage their online reviews, while working to improve and maintain their brand reputation on Google will have an easier time generating leads.
+Real estate agents who manage—or at the very least keep an eye on—their online reviews, while working to improve and maintain their brand reputation on Google will have an easier time generating leads.

 Just above 60% of homebuyers rank online reviews as the number one thing they look for when finding real estate agents online.

 Why not let leads come to you and make sure you’re acquiring Google reviews from happy customers.
 Learn how to ask for online reviews with this resource from Marketing Land, then actively monitor them to ensure you’re responding to each positive (and negative) review!

 5. Actively gather social proof and be your own champion

 While it may be difficult, your success as a real estate agent lies in showcasing your credibility to prospective clients.

 That means you need to tell people all the great things you are doing for your satisfied clients.